CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 A hazard limit can be modified by the play of certain cards.
 Tapping a Nazgul permanent-event _does_ count against the hazard limit.

 {: .note }
 > **Clarification:** For the purposes of calculating hazard limits, each company’s size is determined for each company at the beginning of the movement/hazard phase (i.e., it remains fixed).
-So, if a character is eliminated during his company’s portion of the movement/hazard phase, his company’s hazard limit does not change.
+So, if a character is eliminated during their company’s portion of the movement/hazard phase, their company’s hazard limit does not change.

 ### HAZARD CARDS, NON-EVENT

 Hazard cards represent evil forces and natural dangers in Middle-earth.
-Even though your Ringwraith and his minions are serving Sauron, the evil forces in the world will often attack you on purpose or by mistake—that's the nature of evil.
+Even though your Ringwraith and their minions are serving Sauron, the evil forces in the world will often attack you on purpose or by mistake—that's the nature of evil.

 You may play hazard cards only during your opponent’s movement/hazard phase.
 Detainment attacks are described on [page 31]().